nikita-skobov/url-completion/README.md

 ## What is it?

-url-completion is a collection of scripts that modify common commands to allow for url tab completion in bash.
+`url-completion` is a collection of scripts that modify common commands to allow for URL tab completion in bash.

 ## How does it work?